rrothwell/retro-hd6302-sbc-barta/README.md

 | Tx                    | Rx |

 The monitor assembly code has been edited and reassembled (not by me) to provide 9600 baud by default, instead of the default 300 baud.
+Note that some USB dongles provide power, but not signals.
+Use one of the latter.

 On a Macintosh or other unix-like desktop computer, the terminal can be used to identify the USB dongle.